 Penetration testing or pen-testing evaluates the overall security and readiness for cyber attacks.
 Penetration testers use ethical hacking tools and methodologies to discover vulnerabilities.
 They try to determine whether the defense system is strong enough for cyber attacks.
 Pentesters limit their attacks for targeted purposes, while red team members launch attacks by any means to reach the goals.
 As a result, pen-testers generate a report showing exploitable vulnerabilities.
 Detailed tester reports ensure companies assess the overall security, detect weaknesses, and get suggestions for mitigating future attacks.

-The average annual salary of a penetration tester is $118,287 according to ZipRecruiter.
+The average annual salary of a penetration tester is $110,573, according to Glassdoor.

 Certifications: Certified Ethical Hacker (CEH), GIAC Penetration Tester (GPEN), CompTIA PenTest+